 Why NATS SubscribeSync Uses 512KB Per Subscription

-A customer reported that NATS SubscribeSync() uses 0.5 MiB per subscription – 166x more than Redis SUBSCRIBE.
+A customer reported that NATS SubscribeSync() uses 0.5 MiB per subscription – roughly two orders of magnitude more than Redis SUBSCRIBE.
 For 10,000 user-specific subscriptions, that’s 5 GiB of memory just for subscription state.

 The claim holds up empirically.
 Three approaches reduce memory by 94-99% with minimal code changes.